CENTER FOR TRAINING

-We offer trainings in Restorative Justice, Trauma Healing, Facilitation and Restorative Approaches to Intimate Violence.
+We offer trainings in Restorative Justice, Trauma Healing, Facilitation and Restorative Approaches to Intimate Violence and Sexual Harm.
 We welcome requests from community groups, universities, prisons, or organizations to create a workshop that is specific to your locale.
 If we cannot do it ourselves we will do our best to refer you to someone who can.
-Below are examples of the types of trainings we offer - current and past.
+Below are examples of the types of trainings we have offered in the past.
+We will post upcoming trainings that are open to the public here and information will be sent out through our periodic newsletter.

 PAST TRAININGS